AdobeDocs/journey-optimizer-b2b.en/help/user/content/sms-authoring.md

 >
 >**SMS consent management**<br/>
 ><br/>
->In accordance with the industry standards and regulations, all SMS marketing messages must contain a way for the recipients to easily unsubscribe.
+>In accordance with the industry standards and regulations, all SMS marketing messages must contain a way for the recipients to unsubscribe easily.
 To do this, SMS recipients can reply with opt-in and opt-out keywords.
 All standard opt-in and opt-out keywords are supported and honored.
 In addition, any custom keywords configured for your SMS service provider account are supported and honored.

 1. Enter the text that you want to send in the **[!UICONTROL Message]** field.

-   You can create an message of up to 1600 characters, with every 160 characters considered as a single SMS message.
+   You can create a message of up to 1600 characters, with every 160 characters considered as a single SMS message.

 1. **Personalize the text message**.